-- Photographs must be submitted by which positive identification of the exact species can be made.
-Read the rules on photographs at the end of this section, and refer to the Species Identification section in the World Record Game Fishes book to determine which features must show to identify your fish.
+- 1. Photographs must be submitted by which positive identification of the exact species can be made.
+Read the photographic requirements at the end of this section.
 Applications without photographs will not be accepted. - 2.
 If there is the slightest doubt that the fish cannot be properly identified from the photographs and other data submitted, the fish should be examined by an ichthyologist or qualified fishery biologist before a record application is submitted to IGFA.
-The scientist's signature and title (or qualifications) should appear on the IGFA application form or on a separate document confirming the identification of the species. - If a scientist is not available, the fish should be retained in a preserved or frozen condition until a qualified authority can verify the species or until notified by IGFA that the fish need no longer be retained. - 4.
+The scientist's signature, title and qualifications should appear on the IGFA record application form or on a separate document confirming the identification of the species. - 3.
+If a scientist is not available, the fish should be retained in a preserved or frozen condition until a qualified authority can verify the species or until notified by IGFA that the fish no longer needs to be retained. - 4.
 If no decision can be made from the photographs and the angler can provide no further proof of the identification of the species, the record claim will not be considered.